 What are next steps?

-With Reflectivity, we present the 4Fs as questions to help you reflect with purpose
+The 4Fs are built in to Reflectivity to help you reflect with purpose

 Fact: